JetBrains/kotlin-mobile-docs/topics/discover-kmm-project.md

 </tab>
 </tabs>

-The configuration of Android library is stored in the `android {}` top-level block of the shared module’s build script.
+The configuration of Android library is stored in the `android {}` top-level block of the shared module’s build script:

 <tabs>
 <tab title="Groovy">